Written by Pranavi Khaitan, a grade 12 student and senior editor at

-On 27th June 2019 The United Kingdom passed legislation that set up the country to face a daunting task; to achieve net-zero greenhouse gas discharge of something, especially gas or radiation by 2050.
-In an effort to reach this goal Prime Minister Boris Johnson launched the Jet Zero Council to cut airline discharge of something, especially gas or radiation.
+On 27th June 2019 The United Kingdom passed legislation that set up the country to face a daunting task; to achieve net-zero greenhouse gas emissions by 2050.
+In an effort to reach this goal Prime Minister Boris Johnson launched the Jet Zero Council to cut airline emissions.
 Johnson stated, “We’ve made great strides towards out net-zero targets over the last year, but it’s more important than ever that we keep up the pace of change to fuel a green, sustainable recovery from the pandemic.”

-This means reducing discharge of something, especially gas or radiation of greenhouse gasses (carbon dioxide, methane, nitrous oxide, etc.) to zero by controlling the amount of gasses produced and removed from the atmosphere.
+This means reducing emissions of greenhouse gasses (carbon dioxide, methane, nitrous oxide, etc.) to zero by controlling the amount of gasses produced and removed from the atmosphere.
 Looking at alternative fuels, using electric cars and public transport and afforestation are some methods that have been employed to achieve this goal.

 What is the Jet Zero Council?

-The Jet Zero Council was launched on 22nd July 2020 with the purpose of tackling aviation discharge of something, especially gas or radiation.
+The Jet Zero Council was launched on 22nd July 2020 with the purpose of tackling aviation emissions.
 The Council is supposed to work with the government, environment sector, and aviation and aerospace industry experts to execute the first-ever zero-emission long haul passenger plane.
 “The Jet Zero Council is a huge step forward in making change-as we push forward with innovative technologies such as sustainable fuels and boost sustainability for years to come,” said Transport Secretary Grant Shapps.
 The members of the Council will assess the viability of new aircraft and engine technologies.
 This will include new synthetic and sustainable aviation fuels as a substitute for fossil jet fuel and the development of electric planes.